IUCompilerCourse/public-student-support-code/SUBMISSIONS.md

     fed to your list of passes.

-  * If you are a undergraduate student who has implemented a challenge assignment for extra credit, include a `README` file that states you have done so.
+  * If you are a undergraduate student who has implemented a challenge assignment for extra credit, state that you have done so in the `README` file.
 This helps the graders determine if we should look for this or not.

     You are also encouraged to put any other important info in a `README` file if you feel it is important for the graders to know (e.g., if you didn't